adhocteam/ca-alert/README.md

 We used the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/) for rendering location data throughout the app, with a [custom React component](https://github.com/adhocteam/ca-alert/blob/4619c26e87143d8697ae1d8bcea46540ede98ea7/web/src/Map.jsx) to make it easily reusable.
 In addition, Google's [Geocoder API](https://developers.google.com/maps/documentation/geocoding/start) has [been used](https://github.com/adhocteam/ca-alert/blob/b25bf273d59ce3e14fb386eab7b662c4afa86fc5/web/src/lib.js#L52) for converting addresses to lat/lon positions.
 For the prototype, we are storing the results of the geocoder, which is against Google's terms of service.
 In a production app we would look either to move to a less restrictive geocoding tool like [Mapzen's](https://mapzen.com/products/search/) or [MapBox's](https://www.mapbox.com/geocoding/) or consider implementing our own geocoder based on open-source tools.

-*DANX LEANNA - We chose a commercially available one, better product experience, lower technical lift*

 #### Site navigation